MHC Traveling Exibits

 Decoration Day in the Mountains explores a cherished Appalachian tradition where families gather each spring to honor loved ones by cleaning and decorating graves with flowers.
 Blending reverence and celebration, these events include prayer, singing, shared meals, and storytelling.

 Based on the book by Alan and Karen Jabbour, this traveling exhibit highlights Decoration Day customs across the region, with a special focus on the North Shore of Fontana Lake in the Great Smoky Mountains National Park.
+The exhibit, printed on sintra, consists of twelve 30” x 36” text panels, two 24” x 36” photos, four 30” x 45” photos, and one 40” x 60” photo.

-Decoration Day: sample panel
+Decoration Day: Sample Panel

 Our State Dog: North Carolina’s Plott Hound